Enhancements to FINRA’s Disclosure Review Process Relating to Public Financial Records

 Individual brokers are responsible for providing the necessary information to complete Form U4.
 In addition, as part of their supervisory obligations, firms must currently validate that the disclosure questions are answered correctly, including financial disclosures regarding bankruptcies, judgments and liens.
 This requirement has resulted in firms hiring vendors to perform public record checks with respect to those financial disclosures.
 Separately, several years ago, FINRA adopted a practice of checking public financial records itself to ensure accuracy with the financial disclosure questions, essentially performing the same review as firms, but on an annual basis.

-Beginning in July 2018, FINRA now conducts its public records review at the time that a Form U4 is submitted and contacts the applicant’s firm within 15 calendar days of the application if that review indicates that information on the Form U4 may be missing or contains discrepancies.
+As of July 2018, FINRA now conducts its public records review at the time that a Form U4 is submitted and contacts the applicant’s firm within 15 calendar days of the application if that review indicates that information on the Form U4 may be missing or contains discrepancies.
 If notified by FINRA of a potential deficiency, the firm must then investigate, and if the information is reportable, submit an amended Form U4.

-With this new process, FINRA aims to ensure that firms can more readily accomplish their reporting obligations and that the data collected in CRD and made available to investors through BrokerCheck is more current and reliable.
+With this new process, FINRA aims to ensure that firms can more readily accomplish its reporting obligations and that the data collected in CRD and made available to investors through BrokerCheck is more current and reliable.
 FINRA estimates that firms will save a combined $1.5 million to $3 million per year by avoiding search fees charged by vendors and fees assessed by FINRA for late filings.

 While firms can rely on the financial public record reviews performed by FINRA to satisfy the applicable part of FINRA Rule 3110(e) (Responsibility of Member to Investigate Applicants for Registration), FINRA’s review does not relieve firms or registered representatives of their duty to keep their records up to date.
 Firms should review FINRA’s May 18, 2018, Information Notice - Enhancements to FINRA’s Disclosure Review Process Relating to Public Financial Records, for additional information.